Join Inside Education for IceWatch

 Connecting to Inside Education’s Climate Change Education Programs and the Alberta Program of Studies, the IceWatch program aims to develop understanding of weather, climate change and stewardship.
 With an emphasis on personal action through citizen science, this class based project will engage students in local issues while contributing meaningful data to a national citizen science database.

 - A short PD session to set you and your students up for success

 Inside Education is here to support your class throughout the program.
 This 45 min online session will set the stage for the program by exploring content, materials and provide the opportunity to get to know other schools participating.

 - An Inside Education Classroom Presentation* & outdoor activity

 Spend a half-day learning with an Inside Education professional educator.
 The classroom presentation uses Inside Education’s approach of interaction and inquiry to learn about the objectives in the grade five weather watch science unit.
 An outdoor component take students outside the classroom to learn about weather while setting up the class with a citizen science monitoring project.
-No adventure into the outdoors is complete without a couple games that tie in play and learning. *Presentations will be delivered the last two weeks of April
+No adventure into the outdoors is complete without a couple games that tie in play and learning. *Presentations will be delivered in November

 - Easy-to-use materials to collect fall freeze and spring thaw data.

 Class and student observations will contribute to a national database monitoring freeze-thaw cycles of Northern water bodies.
 Students will be filling in gaps in the current monitoring network and helping to monitor the effects of climate change on Canada’s ecosystems.

 Curriculum connections: Grade 5 Science: Weather Watch